joeyholland15/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  What Should I Wear?

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  Where travelers and commuters can go to check the weather at their destination.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  This product uses a public weather api to report the weather at a particular location.
+Those who commute to work or are planning a trip can compare the temperature/precipitation where they are to that of where they are headed.

+  Users can also input clothes that they own, and the app will tell them what to wear based on their inventory and the compared temperature of the destination.

 ## Problem ##
   > Describe the problem your product solves.

+  Getting to work or flying to a destination and realizing it's far warmer or colder (or raining) than where they came from and not being prepared with the proper clothing.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  This product solves the problem by allowing users to check ahead of time what they'll need to bring.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "Our service helps users from catching a cold after stepping off the plain in a different city or sweating through their jackets when they arrive at work."

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  It's easy to get started!
+Just enter any clothing you may have and enter the zipcode of where you're coming from and where you're headed.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "My four-year-old daughter didn't want to put her jacket on before we got on the plane to go home.
+Thanks to this service I was able to check the weather at home and see that it was snowing!
+I told her she couldn't make a snowman unless she put her jacket on. "

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Head to our splash page to get started!